 The Deputy Head Pastoral, who is the Designated Safeguarding Lead (DSL), has overall responsibility for online safety at The Manor, supported by the Head of Computing, and has been trained in the safety issues involved with the misuse of the internet and other mobile electronic devices.
 They work to promote a culture of responsible use of technology across the school community in line with national recommendations and current best practice.
-The school's curriculum on E-Safety is the Deputy Head Pastoral's responsibility, in conjunction with the Heads of Computing and Learning for Life (PSHEE/PSED).
-They will ensure that all year groups in the school are educated in the risks and the reasons why they need to behave responsibly online.
-It is the Deputy Head Pastoral's responsibility to handle allegations of misuse of the internet.
+The school's curriculum on E-Safety is led and overseen by the Deputy Head Pastoral, Head of Computing and Head of Learning for Life (PSHEE/PSED).
+They will ensure that all year groups in the school are educated about online risks and responsible online behaviour.
+It is the Deputy Head Pastoral's responsibility to handle allegations of misuse of the internet or issues which arise in relation to our filtering and monitoring systems.

-The Head, DSL, Deputy DSLs and leadership team are aware of the online safety advice contained within 'Keeping Children Safe in Education 2022'.
+The Head, DSL, Deputy DSLs and leadership team are aware of the online safety advice contained within 'Keeping Children Safe in Education 2023'.